We know the benefits of slow travel but we can’t always take advantage of them.

 It’s so frustrating!

 One way is to cram as much as possible into that short vacation and see as many places as you can, a sort of high-speed bucket list.

 I understand it’s hard to slow down.
-Compromises usually are.
+Compromises are notoriously difficult.

 I know what it’s like.